 It seemed stupid that despite knowing what I should do, I failed to do it.
 Repeatedly!

-I was also used to feeling normal with this pattern.
-It wasn’t until I gave up all processed foods and added-sugar for six weeks that I really noticed the difference, especially when I went back to it.
+I felt “normal” eating like this.
+It wasn’t until I gave up all processed foods and added-sugar for six weeks that I really noticed the difference, especially when I returned to old eating habits!

 I felt sluggish, irritable and generally in bad form.

-Ironically, it was the first time, as a Dietitian, that I really felt the difference with eating well.
+It was the first time, even as a Dietitian, that I really felt the difference with eating well.
 Despite, telling others on a daily basis about the benefits of good nutrition,

 I rarely practiced what I preached.